Samuel-Martineau/resume/main.typ

 Built a variety of technical demonstrations of the Wolfram platform, mainly Mathematica, in multiple fields, including visualizations of chemical and physical phenomenons targeted at high school students #sep Introduced Mathematica, and provided technical support, to peers in local community

 == World Affairs Conference
-#description[Director of technology][2023 --2024]
+#description[Director of technology (volunteer)][2023 --2024]
-"North America's largest and Canada's oldest annual student-run current events conference" #sep Built internal tooling for outreach and attendee management #sep Created a content management system #sep Designed an algorithm for ateendee-plenary-room assignments based on Gale and Shapley's solution to the stable marriage problem
+"North America's largest and Canada's oldest annual student-run current events conference" #sep Built internal tooling for outreach and attendee management #sep Created a content management system #sep Designed an algorithm for attendee-plenary-room assignments based on Gale and Shapley's solution to the stable marriage problem

 == Camps Modulo
 #description[Scientific animator][Summer 2022]
-Developed a variety of safe and enetertaining projects demonstrating key principles of physics, as well as a variety of chemistry demonstrations #sep Worked with kids ranging from 5 to 12 years old
+Developed a variety of safe and entertaining projects demonstrating key principles of physics, as well as a variety of chemistry demonstrations #sep Worked with kids ranging from 5 to 12 years old

 = Projects